Westminster Bridge Road: Former public buildings/landmarks

 The Canterbury Music Hall stood at 143 Westminster Bridge Road, commissioned by Charles Morton in 1852 when it was built adjacent to the Canterbury Tavern.
-It was destroyed by World War II Axis powers bombing in 1942.
+It was destroyed by Second World War bombing in 1942.

 The later Gatti's-in-the-Road music hall opposite was commissioned by Carlo Gatti and opened in 1865.
 It later became a cinema and, after being badly damaged in the Second World War, was demolished in 1950.

+Astley's Amphitheatre was a performance venue that once stood at 225 Westminster Bridge Road.
+It was opened in 1773, was burned and rebuilt several times, and was finally demolished in 1893.

+The Overseas Development Institute's office was on Westminster Bridge Road until 2019, when it moved to Blackfriars Road.